 The Superintendent is expected to provide leadership focused on continuous improvement in all areas of the operation of the school, with a particularly strong emphasis on learning.
 He/she is responsible for leading the school in accordance with sound principles of curriculum, assessment and instruction, excellence with respect to human resources, proactive communication and strong business and financial management.
 He/she takes part in all meetings of the Board of Trustees and has a valued voice but no vote.
 The Superintendent is the chief advisor to the Board of Trustees in all policy-level matters.

 The Superintendent is empowered by the Board of Trustees to lead the school in a manner that is consistent with approved policies of the American School of Recife.
 In the absence of policy, or in an emergency, the Superintendent acts in accordance with sound educational or organizational principles but must bring such actions to the attention of the Board at the earliest possible time.
 The Board of Trustees understand the different roles of the Board and administration and that it is the duty of the Superintendent and his/her leadership team to manage the day-to-day operation of the school.

 The Superintendent is the Chief Executive Officer and subsequently is responsible for all programs on campus, including their further development, oversight, and evaluation.
-The Superintendent is responsible to ensure the continued accreditation of the school by AdvancED-SACS in the United States and by the State of Pernambuco Ministry of Education and Recife Municipal Education Council in Brazil.
+The Superintendent is responsible to ensure the continued accreditation of the school by Cognia, a United States based accreditation organization and by the State of Pernambuco Ministry of Education and Recife Municipal Education Council in Brazil.
 The Superintendent is responsible for ensuring the safety and security of the school community while on campus.
 Specifically, the Superintendent is responsible for providing leadership in the following areas:

 - Provide leadership to the program of learning with an emphasis on a standards-based curriculum, assessment aligned with standards and instruction that furthers student learning in alignment with standards.